Updated March 3, 2020.

-The multi-colored leaves in this mini kimono from Lee Needle Arts are just perfect to show needle-blending and the wonderful effect it has on needlepoint.
+The multi-colored leaves in this mini kimono from Lee Needle Arts (currently discontinued) are just perfect to show needle-blending and the wonderful effect it has on needlepoint.
 On the unstitched canvas pictured here, there are four different colorings of leaves.
 The orange leaves are solid.
 The green leaves have an obvious line between the two shades.
 The orange leaf has a less obvious distinction between the shades, and the remaining leaves blend the two colors.
 In this one little piece you will see two types of shading in contrast with non-shaded leaves.

 The two-shade orange leaf uses a blended needle of two strands of each shade of orange to create a transition zone.
-Although there isn’t much room for shading, see how much more realistic this leaf appears.
+Although there isn’t much room for shading, see how much more realistic this leaf appears?

 The three-shade leaves are the most challenging.
 Not only is there shading between the two oranges, there is shading between the dark orange and green.
-Often on canvases, such as this one, that need this kind of shading, the shading is painted on canvas.
+Often on canvases, such as this one, that need this kind of shading, the shading is painted on the canvas.